Skip to main content

 A travel or vacation fund is a great way to save for your dream getaway.
 Whether you're planning a luxurious vacation or a budget-friendly adventure, having a dedicated fund could help you travel without worrying about the impact on your normal monthly expenses.

-You may choose to add to this fund on a regular basis so there are funds available whenever you choose to take a trip.
+You may choose to add to this fund on a regular basis so that funds are available whenever you decide to take a trip.
 Or you may use this more like a sinking fund where you figure out how much your next trip could cost and add to the fund until you reach your goal.

 Splurge Fund